KiRinXC/Reference-List/README.md

-# Software-BUG
+# Reference List
-Courseware for UCAS's Software Vulnerabilities course
+References for research papers on language skills and cultural adaptability of cross-border clothing live streaming